-Elizabeth Casas is managing director of energy and insurance at ISO.
-Ms. Casas is responsible for creating customer-focused products and solutions for the energy insurance and reinsurance sector across Verisk Analytics.
+Previously, she was managing director of energy and insurance at ISO, responsible for creating customer-focused products and solutions for the energy insurance and reinsurance sector across Verisk.

-Ms. Casas has deep international energy insurance and reinsurance sector experience.
+Ms. Casas has deep international property insurance and reinsurance sector experience.
 She has held senior management positions at Swiss Re (Bogota, New York, Armonk, and Houston), Willis Re (Bogota), Allianz (Mexico City), and Heath Lambert (London).
-She graduated from Pontifica Universidad Javeriana with a degree in industrial engineering.
+She graduated from Pontificia Universidad Javeriana with a degree in industrial engineering.
 She is based in Houston, Texas.

 Topics: Emerging Issues, Regulatory Issues, Big Data, Compliance